 Learn More about Ryan Jensen

-Why did he choose to be a substance abuse and mental health therapist, because he is also a person with co-occurring disorders (meaning he is long term recovery from addictions and has had traumatic events in his life that affect his mental health).
+Why did he become a mental health therapist, because he is also a person with co-occurring disorders (meaning he has had his own addictions and has had traumatic events in his life that affect his mental health).

-“What I noticed when I got clean and sober is that my mind and emotions were still not where they needed to be.
-I was sober, but had not dealt with my attachment disorder, the death of my alcoholic father, the death of my mother when I was 25, losing all my grandparents by the time I was 20.
-I was also diagnosed with type 1 diabetes after being an a NCAA baseball pitcher, who also tore his rotator cuff and lost any chance of being drafted.
+“What I noticed when I stopped abusing methamphetamine and cocaine is that my mind and emotions were still not where they needed to be.
+I was improved, but had not dealt with my attachment disorder, the death of my father, when I was 16, the death of my mother when I was 25, losing all my grandparents by the time I was 20.
+I was also diagnosed with type 1 diabetes after being an a NCAA baseball pitcher, who also tore my rotator cuff and lost any chance of being drafted.
 All of these events occurred for me by the time I was 25 years old.
 This is what’s considered complex trauma.
 I had hopes and dreams of pitching in the majors, what I got was a major addiction to methamphetamine and cocaine.
 These addictions were also accompanied by a whole bunch of complex trauma that was affecting my life.
-I am now able to be fully functioning in life and am just trying to help people as I have been helped to improve their overall quality of life in any way that I can.
+I am now able to be fully functioning in life and am just trying to help people, as I have been helped, to improve their overall quality of life in any way that I can.
 I really felt a connection with my past sponsors and counselors when they shared this type of information with me about themselves, it helpied lower my defenses and gave me a sense of hope that if they got better, than so could I."

 Ryan also felt the need to help the less fortunate in Menomonie, WI in 2010, so he and two other individuals decided to start a non-profit organization which has two transitional living homes which are still operating in full force today.
 He felt that a lot of the people coming out of jails, prisons and treatment centers had nowhere healthy to go after being at these places, which led a lot of them back to jail or relapsing soon after residential treatment.
 They formed a sober living environment in these homes where men and women could live until they became independent again.
 Ryan and his partners not only required abstinence from the tenants to live there, but they also had to get a job, attend 12 step meetings, or be involved with therapy.
 Of course, Ryan and his partners helped them find ways of getting jobs, forming resumes, getting state aid and so on.
 The name of the transitional living company is Soft Landing Transition Services.
 You can find more information on that at http://www.softlandingtransitionservices.com.

-Ryan is not just a person in recovery from these issues he also has the following education, certifications, trainings and licenses:
+Ryan has following education, certifications, trainings and licenses:

 Licenses, Certifications or Trainings in the following:

-- 40 hours of continued education every two years in the state of Iowa for co-occurring disorders, substance use disorders, mental health disorders, EMDR specific education, and personal training education since 2006.
+40 hours of continued education every two years in the state of Iowa for co-occurring disorders, substance use disorders, mental health disorders, EMDR specific education, and personal training education since 2006.